 The Engineering, Course 2-A program has been accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-The Engineering, Course 2-A concentration consists of 72 units of upper-level subjects (with the exception of the REST subject) that have a coherent focus.
-Students choose these subjects in consultation with the Engineering, Course 2-A Coordinator, Professor Sangbae Kim (sangbae@mit.edu), and their Engineering, Course 2-A track advisor.
+The Course 2-A concentration is a set of classes that includes 72 units or more of a subject related to a single cohesive focus area within the field of engineering.
+Students choose these subjects in consultation with the Course 2-A Coordinator, Professor Rohan Abeyaratne (rohan@mit.edu).
 A proposed course of study is developed and submitted online for review and approval.
 Certain restrictions do apply, and are outlined below.

-Bear in mind that the Engineering, Course 2-A program was designed to be flexible.
-Many different concentrations are possible, and a student’s particular program may be unique.
-The tracks listed below serve only as a starting point.
+Bear in mind that the Course 2-A program was designed to be flexible.
+Many different concentrations are possible, and a student’s individual program may be unique.
+The example concentrations listed below serve only as a starting point.
 Students are encouraged to design and propose technically oriented concentrations that reflect their own needs and those of society.
+To reference the detailed guidelines regarding the Course 2-A concentration, please visit the link provided below.

 The educational objectives of the program leading to the degree Bachelor of Science in Engineering, Course 2-A are that: